A time of anarchy and chaos (roughly 500 - 900 CE), when people were disease-ridden and covered with filth

 , or because there was a shortage of candles, but because very few of their writings have survived to the present day, leaving History in the dark about what things were like.
 We cannot tell for certain whether the Dark Ages were darker and edgier than the eras that came before and after.
 In fact, there is absolutely no evidence at all that there was any kind of 'technological Dark Age' at all, rather the evidence favours continued gradual development.
 According to several historians the reason we have writings from Pliny and other earlier writers at all is because they were dutifully copied by monks.
 The reason we tend to look down on this period is because in the Renaissance there was a massive upsurge in interest in ancient Greek, Roman, and Egyptian culture and a great deal of belittlement and scorn for the previous millennium.
 The fact that we have so few historical documents from the 'Dark Ages' could well be explained by the distaste for this time and the outright systematic destruction of many great Gothic buildings from the Middle Ages (aside from ones that were still under construction

 , like the Cologne Cathedral).
-Also, depending on your perspective, the lack of Roman overlords breathing down your neck was probably an improvement.
 From a historical view point it would be more accurate to pinpoint this age from 661 (when the Europeans lost contact with Syria and Egypt due to Muslim invasions) to about 1100 (when the Crusades recovered lost information from the Classical Era).
 We know what happened during those times though and it is for whatever reason

 a rather touchy subject so fiction writers do not touch it.